-- Try using colors as much as possible.
-A single color is monotonous and is boring to the brain.
+- Try using colours as much as possible.
+A single colour is monotonous and is boring to the brain.
 For the same reason, use different types of lines to connect the key idea to the branches and another type of line connecting branches to twigs.

 - The brain works very well in associating stuff.
 So make sure that the concepts connected to your twigs are connected to the branches which are connected to the central idea.